NOW TAKING APPLICATIONS FOR PRIVATE PILOT & COMMERCIAL PILOT (STARTS AUGUST 2025).

 Is there an attendance policy?

 To promote successful program completion, students are expected to arrive 15 minutes prior to the scheduled flight time and to be 100% committed to flying whenever the opportunity arises.
 Students unable to make their scheduled flight time are expected to notify their instructor at least 24 hours in advance.
-No call, no show appointments may be assessed a missed appointment fee.
+Failure to attend scheduled appointments may result in penalty fees.
 Make-up flights may be conducted on Sundays and whenever aircraft and instructor availability allows.

 What will I do after graduation?